MY ESCAPES FROM AMERICA--

 We moved to Kenya and worked with a small old mission, the Gospel Furthering Fellowship.
 In 1976 we flew to Amsterdam and spent a week finding my roots.
 We never found them, but we had a lot of fun eating banket and pelinge, which is smoked eel.
 Then off via KLM to Chicago and finally Michigan.

 This story does not end here, but that is about all I expect my victims to tolerate in one helping.
-Thanks for reading, and DO feel free to send you experiences in New York City.
+Thanks for reading, and DO feel free to send your experiences in New York City.
 I would love to add them.
 I would hope you would let me use your name so other folks who know you can enjoy your story.

 SEND MAIL if you have something to share.

 I am sorry that all of the large missions abandoned New York City.
 They scattered to Atlanta, Wheaton, New Jersey, and Los Angeles.
 So, I realize some of you who are younger than I were never dragged through NYC, under it, or over it.
-You missed a great aggravation and a great adventure.
+You missed a great aggravation and a priceless adventure.
 You who became missionaries in later years really did not get the best "jungle training" before you went to the field if you missed New York.
 So, I hope my narrative fills in some blanks for you.